-If you need hard-to-find parts for your vintage plumbing, we suggest checking out these companies:
+If you need hard-to-find parts or repairs for your vintage plumbing, we suggest checking out these companies:

 L.A.S.
 Replacement Parts